owncloud/ocis/CONTRIBUTING.md

 For general questions, please refer to [ownCloud's FAQs](https://owncloud.com/faq/) or ask on the [ownCloud Central Server](https://central.owncloud.org/).

-We also have a [Rocket Chat Server](https://talk.owncloud.com/channel/ocis) to answer your questions specifically to ownCloud Infinite Scale.
+We also have a [Rocket Chat Server](https://talk.owncloud.com/channel/ocis) to answer your questions specifically about ownCloud Infinite Scale.

 ## What should I know before I get started